-According to statistics from the United Nations Educational, Scientific, and Cultural Organization, internal migrants make up approximately 10% of India’s economic output and compose about 20% of the Indian workforce.
-Many have left impoverished villages larger cities where they are faced with harsh working conditions and small paychecks.
+According to statistics from the United Nations Educational, Scientific, and Cultural Organization and a 2017 government survey, internal migrants make up approximately 10% of India’s economic output and compose about 20% of the Indian workforce.
+Many have left impoverished villages for the city, where they are faced with harsh working conditions and small paychecks.
 With the virus making employment opportunities and resources increasingly scarce, many Indians have found themselves trapped in a negative cycle of poverty.

-“I’m used to working 12 hours a day, but now I have nothing to do but sit here, stare at this screen, and worry,” one man explained in a phone interview.
+“I’m used to working 12 hours a day, but now I have nothing to do but sit here, stare at this screen, and worry,” one man told Al Jazeera in a phone interview.
 Pramod Sahu was a 36-year-old textile worker in Surat, a city in the western state of Gujurat, but has been laid off because of COVID-19.
-Himself and eight other men have been sharing a small room.
-“We’re trying to make one person’s food feed four, but right now I feel we will soon die of hunger”.
+He and eight other men have been sharing a small room.
+“We’re trying to make one person’s food feed four, but right now I feel we will soon die of hunger.”

-The lockdown has also emphasized the inherent tension between social classes in Indian society.
-Police brutality has been reported in interactions with migrants attempting to return home from Mumbai and Surat.
-One individual was beaten to death by police in West Bengal after disregarding lockdown measures to buy milk.
-India’s finance minister has reassured the nation that the government “doesn’t want anyone to go hungry”, however, stimulus efforts and relief packages are typically being offered through pre-existing programs for which migrant workers do not qualify.
+The lockdown has also emphasized the inherent tension between India’s social classes.
+Police have clashed with migrants attempting to return home from Mumbai and Surat, and there have been reports of police brutality against marginalized Indian Muslims.
+One individual was beaten to death by police in West Bengal after breaking lockdown measures to buy milk.
+India’s finance minister has reassured the nation that the government “doesn’t want anyone to go hungry.”
+However, stimulus efforts and relief packages are typically being offered through pre-existing programs which migrant workers don’t qualify for.

-If any part of the economic pyramid needs signicicant attention during the pandemic, it is those who fall at the bottom.
-Overpopulated living conditions creates a prime environment for the disease to spread, especially with an overworked population who do not have their basic needs met.
-It is not the people at the top of the social pyramid who should be of primary concern.
-It should not be this difficult to have some compassion for one’s fellow countrymen, or even just for the sake of practicality, to reduce the spread of the virus.
-Why are we paying people in authority to ignore serious problems?
+If any part of the economic pyramid needs significant attention during the pandemic, it’s the bottom.
+Overpopulated living conditions create a prime environment for the disease to spread, especially with an overworked population who do not have their basic needs met.
+It is not the people at the top of the social pyramid who are most at risk, and it should not be this difficult to have some compassion for one’s fellow countrymen, especially when that lack of compassion puts everyone in danger.
+Keeping a country safe in a pandemic is its government’s job.
+Why are we paying people in authority to make serious problems worse?

-Prime Minister Narendra Modi can ask for forgiveness for his harsh measures, however, actions speak louder than words and those measures have not been helping the people who need it.
-Until the safety of all citizens has been addressed, that forgiveness will not be given to him.
+Prime Minister Narendra Modi can ask for forgiveness for his harsh measures all he likes.
+Until those measures start paying off for the vulnerable people under his aegis, that forgiveness will not, cannot, be given to him.